2020PB/police-brutality/reports/Oregon.md

 ### Federal officers respond to breach in fence with tear gas | July 24th

-After protestors manage to create a small breach in the fence surrounding the Justice Center around 1:45 AM, federal officers emerge to push protestors back using tear gas, pepper balls and flashbangs.
-Officers pushed protestors down the street before protestors were able to reform a shield wall and slowly push officers back towards the Justice Center.
-Footage shows a considerable amount of munitions used and protestors suffering from negative effects of prolonged tear gas exposure, like [here](https://twitter.com/hungrybowtie/status/1286588583067807745)
+After protesters manage to create a small breach in the fence surrounding the Justice Center around 1:45 AM, federal officers emerge to push protesters back using tear gas, pepper balls and flashbangs.
+Officers pushed protesters down the street before protesters were able to reform a shield wall and slowly push officers back towards the Justice Center.
+Footage shows a considerable amount of munitions used and protesters suffering from negative effects of prolonged tear gas exposure, like [here](https://twitter.com/hungrybowtie/status/1286588583067807745)

 tags: protester, tear-gas, shoot, pepper-ball, stun-grenade